 The following procedure contains long, single commands that should be run as one.
 There are breaks in the command for better visibility marked with "\". "#" marks the beginning of a new command.

 Make sure that SSH is enabled on your vSphere Replication Appliance.
 For more information, see https://kb.vmware.com/s/article/2112307.

-- Copy the self-signed certificate to the client vSphere Replication Appliance and load it into the keystore.
+- Export the vCloud Director self-signed certificate and import it into the vSphere Replication Appliance keystore.

 - Log in to vSphere Replication Appliance.

-- Export the vCloud Director certificate and import it into the Java keystore:
+- Export the vCloud Director self-signed certificate by running the following command.

-Keytools can be on a different folder depending on the vSphere Replication release.
+The keytool can be located in a different folder depending on the vSphere Replication release.

 - Restart the services that use the keystore file by running the following commands.

 # service hms restart # service vmware-vcd restart